'We can give the whole nation a lesson if they want.' How Latinos revived a once-dying Pennsylvania city

 Conversation drifted from the murals to current events.
 Mass shootings in El Paso and Dayton.
 And Trump.

-Penelope Rodriquez said she has never felt the kind of racism you hear about on television in Hazleton.
+Penelope Rodriguez said she has never felt the kind of racism you hear about on television in Hazleton.
 Her co-workers and parents in the PTA have been kind and welcoming.
 The neighbors on their street know each other.

 Sometimes she sees outrageous things posted on Facebook, but these days that almost seems normal.